- Is June a good time to go to Iceland?

 Glacier hiking and snowmobiling in Iceland in June

-When you book a guided tour you’ll be provided with all the equipment you need and be accompanied by a skilled, experienced guide who can keep you safe.
+When you book a guided tour, you’ll be provided with all the necessary equipment and be accompanied by a skilled, experienced guide who can keep you safe.

 Hot springs and swimming pools in Iceland in June